JonathanBorda3/CyberSecurity/NIST Cybersecurity Framework incident report/README.md

 In this example in a recent incident, unauthorized access to the network and customer database was reported.
 An audit was conducted, new authentication policies, and training to prevent future attacks.

 ### Identify, Protect, Detect, Respond, and Recover
-For detailed insight on the example incident report, please refer to [Completed Example](completed-example-of-an-incident-report-analysis).
+For detailed insight on the example incident report, please refer to the **Completed Example**.

 ## 4. Scenario for NIST Cybersecurity Framework